education.vic.gov.au

 3. Records are retained and disposed of in accordance with the School Records Retention and Disposal Authority.
 Refer to Records Management – School Records Policy

-Schools enrolling international students should update CASES21 to confirm the student's commencement of study within 5 working days of commencement.
-Any changes to the student's enrolment should also be recorded in a timely manner.
+Schools enrolling international students must update CASES21 to confirm the student's commencement of study within 5 business days of commencement.
+Any changes to the student's enrolment must also be recorded in a timely manner.
 This will ensure an accurate disbursement of funds to the relevant school.
 Refer to the International Student Program (ISP).

 Where students are moving from one government school to another government school, student data must be transferred using CASES21 and: